Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ## Data Preparation

-In this part of data pipeline, we will prepare the dataset for analysis by handling missing values, encoding categorical variables, and scaling numerical features.
+In this part of data processing, we will prepare the dataset for analysis by handling missing values, encoding of variables, and scaling numerical features.

 1.1 **Data Pre-processing:**

-__Missing Values__<br>
+#### Missing Values

 ```
-# Import the Pandas library and assign it the alias pd
 import pandas as pd

 # Read the CSV file 'Data.csv' into a Pandas DataFrame called df